stevearm/horsefire.com/_posts/2012-09-22_security_failures.markdown

 * Choose password #2, and only use it for email
 * Choose password #3, and use it for most of the rest of your crap

 With this, if a site using password #3 gets compromised, you might loose access to all the other sites using password #3.
 Your email and banking would still be safe though.
-This kind of "security zone" approach is a nice middle ground between one password everywhere (insecure, but no work), and every site has it's own password (very secure, but lots of work).
+This kind of "security zone" approach is a nice middle ground between one password everywhere (insecure, but no work), and every site having it's own password (very secure, but lots of work).